Fraol Batole

 -

 AI System Reliability: Investigating and improving the reliability of AI systems through empirical studies and automated analysis techniques.
+I also work on verifying and validating agents’ actions to ensure reliability and correctness in real‑world development workflows.

 news